ismaillalyaan/Boycott_Recommedation_System/README.md

 **RECSYS - A Product Recommendation System for Boycott Alternatives** 🚫🌟

-I’m excited to share my latest project, RECSYS—a recommendation system designed to identify boycotted products and suggest ethical alternatives using machine learning and natural language processing.
+RECSYS—a recommendation system designed to identify boycotted products and suggest ethical alternatives using machine learning and natural language processing.
 Below is an overview of the system architecture and how it works.
 Let me know your thoughts! 👇

 ---